JAAR91/TodoList/README.md

 # TODO List

-This project its a simple Todo control app, that allows you to create a list with all your Todos, delete then and add new ones.
-The project includes:

-- DOM Manipulation with JavaScript
-- Webpack
-- Use of JavaScript functions and loops
+A task app that provides control over all of your tasks on a list, you add, remove, and mark tasks as completed.
+The project includes a drag n drop feature that allows to re-arrange all task inside the list.
+Tests with jest included.
+Build with JavaScript.

 ## Live Server
 - [click here](https://jaar91.github.io/TodoList/)